 The external act of making amends is the last step.
 If I rush it or force myself, I risk doing lip service to the process of making amends instead of delivering the real thing.

 Want to get into the real inner work?
-Join me for two days of self-inquiry this weekend.
+Join me for two days of self-inquiry.
 Learn how to change your internal perspective in any stressful situation.

-I look forward to two days together during this Virtual Retreat June 26-27.
+I look forward to two days together during an upcoming Virtual Retreat.